jasenjackson/tea-seq/README.md

 Our per-library computational mapping strategy can be summarized in 6 main steps.
 1. Identify genome-LTR junctions from reads.
-2. Remove internal regions junctions.
+2. Remove junctions from internal regions.
 3. Trim splinkerette adapter from remaining sequences.
 4. Align junctions to reference genome using Bowtie2.
 5. Re-align unsuccessful hits with LTR removed & identify non-repetitive alignments.